AimRoboticsAdmin/SD_protocol/README.md

 ```

 # Notes
-- Ensure that the `SERIAL_PORT` in `common.py` is correctly set to match the connected USB port of your Arduino.
+- Ensure that the `SERIAL_PORT` in `common.py` is correctly set to match the connected USB port of the Tool.
 - The scripts expect the SD dispensing unit to respond with data.
 Ensure the unit is properly connected and configured.
 - The tbps speed setting is crucial for the manual control commands (up and down).
 Make sure to set it appropriately before using these commands.
 ```